NerdDiffer/backpack_tf/README.md

 Get some basic information for a list of backpack.tf users.
 It's basically the info that you'd see on their profile page.
-The response for this interface is captured in the `BackpackTF::User` class.
-You can request several users at once by sending them in an array.
+You can request several users at once by sending an array.

 #### IGetUserListings